Cultivating winning relationships

 Friends will help one another more readily than those who are not.
-They’ll recognize the nuances of each other’s’ expertise.
+They’ll recognize the nuances of each other’s expertise.
 They’ll also be cognizant of their weaknesses and will forgive their foibles.
 You’ll find that you are able to influence one another.
 You might buy a book because your friend recommended it.
-He or she might see a movie that you thought was particularly good.
+They might see a movie that you thought was particularly good.
 You may even choose to attend some events together.

 Liking each other

 Facebook recognized the power of online friendships when it introduced “likes.”
 This may sound like a corny, spotty-teenager sort of thing, but it isn’t.
 It epitomizes a principle that salespeople have known for decades.
 It’s simply this: When people like one another or something about that person, then they’ll probably accept an idea or a suggestion from him or her.
 For example, if someone “likes” you, then you’ll probably “like” him or her back.
 If someone sends you a photo, then you’ll probably reciprocate.
 This is called the Principle of Consistency, and it simply means that, predictably, you will be true to yourself.